 It has a very balanced sound profile that makes it suitable for listening to many types of audio content.
 Although it has to downmix stereo content into mono, it has good directivity, so its soundstage is perceived as open and spacious.
 You can also tweak its sound using the bass and treble adjusts in its companion app, Sonos S2.
 The app also lets you pair multiple speakers to amplify the sound of your audio or play music across rooms in your home.

 Unfortunately, it lacks low-bass, which may disappoint fans of bass-heavy music like EDM or hip-hop.
 Also, though it can get quite loud, there's a lot of compression present at max volume.
-That being said, if you're looking for a versatile speaker that's well-suited to home use, this speaker offers a great overall performance.
+That said, if you're looking for a versatile option well-suited for home use, this speaker offers great overall performance.